openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

 The ``environments/cinder-backup.yaml`` file is not used in this deployment.
-It's possible to enable the Cinder-backup service by using it but by default it writes to the backups pool of the central Ceph cluster.
+It's possible to enable the Cinder-backup service by using this file but it will only write to the backups pool of the central Ceph cluster.

 The ``~/control-plane/ceph_keys.yaml`` and
 ``~/control-plane/role-counts.yaml`` files were created in the